gardener/landscaper-examples/sync-targets/example1/README.md

-# Create Target Sync Object
+# Create Target Sync Object from Secrets

 Script `01-create-target-sync.sh` creates a target sync object for creating targets from secrets.
 The variables in the file `settings` must be set accordingly.